 Aid Stations 15-18 (Miles 19.5-23.5) will offer bananas.

 Biofreeze Pain Relief Spray will be available at the Biofreeze Pain Relief Zone located at Mile 21.2 (Cermak Road and Archer Avenue).
-Apply Biofreeze Pain Relief Spray to alleviate aches and pains so runners can #FeelNoLimits.
-Trained Biofreeze personnel will be on-site to apply the product to participants.
+Apply Biofreeze Pain Relief Spray to alleviate soreness and help you to take on the final five miles of the course.
+Biofreeze personnel will be on-site to apply the product on participants.

-Each aid station is approximately two city blocks in length; participants are advised to continue moving through the aid station if the first tables are too crowded to conveniently obtain fluids.
+Familiarize yourself with the locations and offerings at each aid station and prepare for slower traffic in these areas.
+The aid stations are approximately two city blocks in length; tables with Gatorade Endurance Formula and water line both sides of the street.
+Continue moving through the aid station if the first tables are too crowded to obtain fluids.

 In Grant Park, the Main Medical Tent, Podiatry Tent and Ice Station are located directly beyond the finish line.
 An additional medical tent is located in Grant Park adjacent to the Biofreeze 27th Mile Post-Race Party.
 For the safety of all participants, only those requiring medical assistance may access the medical facilities.

-If a participant is transported to a local area hospital at the discretion of the medical team, the American Red Cross of Greater Chicago’s Patient Connection staff will be on hand in Grant Park to provide information regarding that patient to family and friends.
-Patient Connection staff can be found in the Information Tents located throughout Grant Park as well as at the American Red Cross Patient Connection Program Medical Information Station located in the Medical Family Waiting Tent located on Jackson.
-Family members may also call 888.659.9877 to speak with a Patient Connection Operator to inquire about a patient.
+If a participant is transported to a local area hospital at the discretion of the medical team, the American Red Cross of Greater Chicago’s Safe and Well staff will be on hand in Grant Park to provide information regarding that patient to family and friends.
+Safe and Well staff can be found in the Information Tents located throughout Grant Park as well as at the American Red Cross Safe and Well Program Medical Information Station located in the Medical Family Waiting Tent located on Jackson.
+Family members may also call 888.659.9877 to speak with a Safe and Well Operator to inquire about a patient.